TheRealOwenRees/plantID_discordbot/README.md

 # Plant ID Bot
 ## A plant identification bot for your Discord server.

 Plant ID Bot identifies plants from photos of their organs, passing to the [Plantnet API] for identification.
-This bot as written for [Sustainable Living Hub](https://discord.com/invite/gQU5yWg)
+This bot was written for [Sustainable Living Hub](https://discord.com/invite/gQU5yWg)

 ## Features